rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

-Last but not least, you can use this information to perform the prefetching data query.
-The Apollo Client instance exposes a `query()` method which can be used for this.
-Make sure to retrieve the next `issueState` before, because when prefetching open issues, the current `issueState` should be `NONE`.
+Use this information to perform the prefetching data query.
+The Apollo Client instance exposes a `query()` method for this.
+Make sure to retrieve the next `issueState`, because when prefetching open issues, the current `issueState` should be `NONE`.

 {{< highlight javascript "hl_lines=2 3 4 5 7 8 9 10 11 12 13 14 15 16 17 18" >}}
 const prefetchIssues = (